 Agente is a UX/UI and software development company with roots in Eastern Europe and a global client base.
 It’s operated for well over a decade, with an estimated team size in the dozens and leadership distributed across hubs including New York.
 The firm’s portfolio spans marketplaces, education, and consumer products—but crucially for this list, it includes gaming.

-As external validation, Agente showcases real gaming work publicly, including a corporate site project for a well‑known Japanese publisher—a level of transparency we appreciate when vetting partners for co‑delivery or overflow.
+As external validation, Agente publicly showcases real gaming work, including a corporate site for a well known Japanese publisher.
+We value that transparency when vetting partners for co delivery or overflow work.

-On services and proof, Agente publicly details a corporate gaming website revamp for KOEI TECMO that tackled catalog architecture, filters, and direct‑to‑purchase ergonomics.
-That kind of problem—surfacing a publisher’s back catalog while smoothing a path to buy—is exactly the sort of UX that decides whether a visitor becomes a customer.
+On services and proof, Agente details a corporate website revamp for KOEI TECMO.
+The project tackled catalog architecture, filters, and direct to purchase ergonomics.
+That problem matters.
+It determines whether a visitor explores the catalog or becomes a buyer.

-Ideal fit: publishers and studios that want a partner fluent in both UX and production implementation, with experience in the particular pain points of game catalogs (editions, platforms, franchises).
-They’re a good match for teams who need an external crew to ship a discrete site or subsystem with clear documentation.
+Ideal fit: publishers and studios needing a partner fluent in UX and production implementation.
+They understand game catalog pain points like editions, platforms, and franchises.
+Agente also fits teams needing an external crew to ship a discrete site or subsystem with clear documentation.

 18. Dribbble